jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - Improved the calls of `kong.log.debug` and `kong.log.err`: removed strings contanenation and replaced them by parameters (in the event of a `nil` paramater value the `kong.log` detects it and retuns a `nil` string)
 - v1.4.2
   - Bumped to Kong Gateway v3.12.0.0
-  - Added retriction in this documentation related to `WSDL Validation`
+  - Added restriction in this documentation related to `WSDL Validation`